-Or click the New dropdown menu and select Create a test from a template.
+Click the Create test dropdown menu and select Customize a template.

 From the Template gallery, select the Quick Answers filter.

 Then, find and click Validate a prototype.

 Important: Make sure the link to the document is set to View, so contributors can't make any changes.
 For help with sharing your document, see Limit how a file is shared.